roman-milk/roman-milk.github.io/the-denouncement.md

  "Not a chance lover.
 Except for the bed part he is solid gold and I'm keeping him."

  "Well, don't give up on me just yet.
 I'll know by Friday what Gail and I will be doing."
-Report_Story #2